 Manufacturing equipment for your Leader can give you useful boosts for both combat (like Infantry, Cavalry and Range Attack), economy (like Food Production increase) and development (like Construction and Research Speed).
 This guides explains the basics of manufacturing equipment.

 In the Workshop there is a possibility to Manufacture Equipment.
 There is a large list of recipes for Helmets, Armor, Legs, Main-Hand, Off-Hand and Accessories.
 You can select the All Equipment option to select all possible recipes for an equipment slot.
 There is also an options to select the available equipment associated with a special event (via Event Equipment).
-To be able to manufacture equipment you need to have at least the required amount of each of the materials (but it is good to be careful with manufacturing equipment with materials of mixed quality, more about that below), a required amount of gold and a minimum required level for your Leader.
+To be able to manufacture equipment you need to have at least the required amount of each of the materials, a required amount of gold and a minimum required level for your Leader.
+You also first have to forge the lowest level of equipment, and you can only upgrade it one level at a time.
 Manufacturing does not happen instantaneous and the more expensive gear can take quite some time.
 You see the time required in the screen just before you start the manufacturing process.
-By default the highest quality of each of the required materials is used, if you want to change this to a lower level (e.g. when you want to manufacture an all blue gear and not waste one golden material) you can also change the materials in this final screen before starting the manufacturing process.
+In this screen you can also select the required materials slot and fuse or divide materials to a higher or lower level, in case you don't have the required grade, but you do have plenty of other grades of the same material.

 Equipment gives you boosts.
 Your leader needs to be equipped with gear for the corresponding boosts to work.
 When exactly the leader should be equipped with the gear depends on the type of boost.
 For Research, Construction, Troop Training, Trap Training, Manufacturing the leader should be equipped with the corresponding gear at the moment you start the activity.
 Afterwards you can change your Leader's gear.
 For combat, troop load, gathering boosts the Leader should be equipped with gear during the activity.
 One example where this could go wrong is when players gathering on a resource tile with their Leader (which I personally do not do because he can easily be taken) later change their Leader's gear, which potentially results in resource tiles not being depleted.
 The boosts of Leader skill points work in the same way.